 PVC will be updated to new size.

 To support RBD Mirroring, the Volume Replication Operator will be started in the RBD provisioner pod.
-Volume Replication Operator is a kubernetes operator that provides common and reusable APIs for storage disaster recovery.
+The Volume Replication Operator is a kubernetes operator that provides common and reusable APIs for storage disaster recovery.
 It is based on csi-addons/spec specification and can be used by any storage provider.
-It follows controller pattern and provides extended APIs for storage disaster recovery.
-The extended APIs are provided via Custom Resource Definition (CRD).
-To enable volume replication:
+It follows the controller pattern and provides extended APIs for storage disaster recovery.
+The extended APIs are provided via Custom Resource Definitions (CRDs).

-- For Helm deployments see the helm settings.
+- For Helm deployments see the csi.volumeReplication.enabled setting.

 - For non-Helm deployments set